pyflies/pyflies/docs/test.md

 The second part of the test definition are mappings of components to trials.
-These mappings define the components (stimuli and inputs), their timings and conditions under which they should be shown to the user.
+These mappings define the components (stimuli and inputs), their timings and conditions under which they should be shown to the subject.

 These mappings are given in the form: